laurana88/tictactoe/README.md

 ## Improvements

-### Implemented Hooks

-After reading about the new hooks available (specifically setState), I updated the code to use hooks.
+1. After reading about the new hooks available (specifically setState), I updated the code to use hooks.

 ## Future Improvements